bacula-web/bacula-web/docs/source/01_about/features.rst

 You just need to Install Bacula-Web once, then monitor as much Bacula directors you have.

 Bacula-Web give you the ability to keep an eye on all your Bacula directors from a single point.
-Install it on a dedicated server and manage all your Bacula instances
+You can Install it on a dedicated server and manage all your Bacula instances from a single Bacula-Web instance.

 Keep an eye on Bacula events and ressources
 ===========================================